ablab/IsoQuant/README.md

     Input FASTQ/FASTA file(s); each file will be treated as a separate sample.

 `--fastq_list`
     Text file with list of FASTQ/FASTA files, one file per line, leave empty line between samples.

+#### Using intermediate IsoQuant resuts

+`--read_assignments`
+    Prefix of intermediate read assignments located in `<output_dir>/<sample_dir>/aux/`

 #### Other input options:
 `--stranded`
     Reads strandness type, supported values are: `forward`, `reverse`, `none`.

-`--has_polya`
+`--polya_trimmed`
-    Set this flag if reads were not poly-A trimmed; poly-A tails will be detected and further required for transcript model construction.
+    Set this flag if reads were poly-A trimmed; poly-A tails will not be required for transcript model construction.

 `--fl_data`
     Input sequences represent full-length transcripts; both ends of the sequence are considered to be reliable.